ExtendedXmlSerializer/home/README.md

 - Create an XSLT transformation to transform the classically-serialized XML document.
 - Run classic-serialized document through XSLT to create the ExtendedXmlSerializer-friendly document.

-**It would seem you focused on serializing .NET object graphs and not on the preserving classic legacy functionality.**
+**It would seem you focused on serializing .NET object graphs and not on preserving classic legacy functionality.**

 That's exactly what we did. :)  Along the way, we introduced a highly adaptable extension model to boot.
 In fact, most issues submitted to our repository are solved by way of adding a new extension.